redox-os/book/src/developer-faq.md

 ### Build System

-#### I ran "make all" but it show a "rustup can't be found" message, how can I fix this?
+#### I ran "make all" but it showed a "rustup can't be found" message, how can I fix this?

 Run the following command: